Meet the Board

 OneTable Board of Directors

-Kari is the senior program officer for Jewish Life at the William Davidson Foundation where she determines and awards grant support to organizations that preserve and enhance Jewish life through Jewish identity, leadership and innovation, and Israel insights.
-Kari is also an adjunct lecturer for the University of Michigan's School of Social Work and serves on the boards of Congregation Shaarey Zedek and Clover Hill Park Cemetery.
+Kari is the Program Director, Jewish Life at the William Davidson Foundation where she works with the foundation board and to determine and award grant support to organizations that preserve and enhance Jewish life in SE Michigan, the United States, and Israel.
+A proud graduate of University of Michigan, Kari is also an adjunct lecturer for the University of Michigan's School of Social Work and serves on the board of Clover Hill Park Cemetery.
 Kari lives in Michigan with her husband and two daughters.

 Sara Bloom, Co-Chair